yuqiliao/IDE-help-guide/_book/07-icils-walk-through.md

 contained in quotes.
 The variable(s) that include the search term(s) in the question or its details will be listed in the search results.

 Exhibit 7-6.
-Select variables using the search function
+Select grouping variables using the search function
 ![Exhibit 7-6 is a screenshot from the ICILS IDE tool showing how to select a variable using the search function.](images/chapter7/image6.png){width="6.5in"